Dissecting a Chicken Wing: A Journey into Avian Anatomy

 2. Skin Removal:

 Using your scalpel or sharp knife, carefully make an incision along the length of the wing, starting near the shoulder joint and extending towards the wingtip.
 Avoid cutting too deeply, as you want to separate the skin from the underlying muscle without damaging the muscle tissue.
 Gently peel back the skin using your forceps, exposing the underlying muscles.
-Take note of the thin connective tissue holding the skin in place – this is fascia.
+Think about it: take note of the thin connective tissue holding the skin in place – this is fascia.
 The skin is surprisingly tough and will require some effort to remove completely.

 3. Muscle Identification and Separation: